 Ottawa Mommy Club recommends using a cupcake liner to keep dirt and debris out.
 Or, you can try a neoprene car coaster:

-9. Smart Phone Holder
+9. Stay Safe and Distraction-Free With a Smart Phone Holder

 If you use your phone for GPS, stay safe and undistracted with a smart phone mount that keeps things at eye-level (and hands free).
 This removable option clips to your air vent:

 10. Keep Loose Items Secure With a Seat Gap Filler